marcodiiga/marcodiiga.github.io/_posts/2016-05-25-linear-regression.markdown

 \theta \in \mathbb R^{n+1} \quad \forall \ j \quad \frac{\partial}{\partial \theta_j}J(\theta) = 0
 $$

 although this is straightforward, there's a simpler method to calculate the system solution vector.
-Let us define a *design matrix* and a $$y$$ vector for the training data
+Let us define a *design matrix* and a $y$ vector for the training data

 $$
  X =